itiskawa/singulal-gauss-quadrature/README.md

 ## Installation

-To use this header-ony library, clone this repo and run the following commands in the directory you're cloned to:
+To use this header-ony library, clone this repo by running `git clone https://github.com/itiskawa/singular-gauss-quadrature.git` in your directory of choice and run the following commands in the directory you've cloned to:
 ### Setup with CMake
 ```
 $ cd singular-gauss-quad